ClickCease

 Here is a list of the top 5 most common employment and workplace violations that workers should know about:

 1. Not Paying OvertimeIt is not up to your employer whether you are eligible for overtime pay.
-If you are non-exempt, your employer must pay you time and a half for all hours you work after 40 hours in a specified week.
+If you are non-exempt, your employer must pay you time and a half for all hours you work after 40 hours in a specified week, according to federal law, or anything over 8 hours in a day, per California state law.

 2. Misclassification of Workers: Many companies try to sneak under the radar and get away with sneaky justifications and stretching regulations.
 Some treat independent contractors like employees and allow them to fill out a 1099 form at the end of the year.